Biden and Trump will debate on Thursday. Here’s what you need to know

 The event starts at 9 p.m.
 ET and will run for 90 minutes.
 It will be moderated by CNN’s Jake Tapper and Dana Bash and take place at the network’s studios in Atlanta.

-The debate will be available on CNN and the streaming platform Max, formally known as HBO.
-Viewers without a cable login can also watch on CNN’s website.
+The debate will be available on CNN and the streaming platform Max, formerly known as HBO.
+Viewers without a cable login can watch on CNN’s website.

 Who will be there?